JO DAVIESS COUNTY

 As a result of the preliminary findings of the MEC/UXO investigations, the Army has prohibited public access to areas on the facility where MEC/UXO are known or suspected to be present.
 As a result of comprehensive reviews conducted by the SMART Team, the total area where MEC/UXO are known or suspected was reduced and modified.
 These efforts allowed the Army to open up access to some of the backwater areas of the Mississippi River, located within the facility in May 2002.
 The access restrictions elsewhere on the facility will remain in place for the foreseeable future or until information is gathered which clearly identifies areas of concern.

-Currently (2013) active investigation is proceeding at the Old Burning Ground (OBG) and OB/OD Areas.
+Currently (2015) active investigation continues at the Old Burning Ground (OBG) and OB/OD Areas, .
 These areas, which are located in the Mississippi River floodplain in the northwest portion of the site, were used for the disposal and burning of a wide variety of MEC at various times during the operational history of SVDA.
 A comprehensive geophysical MEC investigation has been completed and a detailed intrusive investigation to characterize the types of items found there, and evaluate the status of those items (i.e., scrap, live, fired, inert, etc.) is underway.
 In addition, numerous other areas where munitions were used, disposed or suspected are being investigated under the U.S. Army's Military Munitions Response Protocol (MMRP).

 In 2011, a crosswalk between CERCLIS Operable Units and the Army specific site designations per AEDB was created.
 Remediation was completed at Site 192, a groundwater cleanup remedy was implemented at Site 111 and No Further Action (NFA)was selected as a remedy for Site 44.
-Proposed Plans have been completed for NFA at 14 sites and for remedy selection (NFA or institutional controls) at another 33 sites.
-Multiple additional proposed plans are underway for completion in 2012 and 2013.
+A Record of Decision was for NFA at 14 sites and for remedy selection (NFA or institutional controls) at another 33 sites.

 SVDA has a Restoration Advisory Board composed of citizens interested in the progress of cleanup at the site.
 The RAB was formed in 1996 and currently meets approximately six times per year.
 The RAB is interested in all aspects of the SVDA cleanup, including cleanup for MEC.
 The SVDA RAB has also expressed strong interest in the impact of the plans for reuse of the SVDA property on the cleanup of the Site.